imperial-qore/GON_MNIST/README.md

 to make it closer to a real image.

 Up till now, people have been using discirminator only to discriminate (but NN are closed form functions!).

+Systems problem: Optimization of federated graph using GANs or scheduling decisions.
+A pseudo-neighbor of the current state can be obtained by taking that as the initial value + random noise, and apply the self-adversarial generator network.